TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 1. DevOps engineers - monitoring and managing resource utilization.
 2. Developers - deploying kubernetes/OpenShift applications or clusters.
-3. Cluster administrators - managing the whole cluster itself.
+3. Cluster administrators - managing the whole cluster that is placed across the board with the other clusters.

 The purpose here is to have better CPU and memory utilization.
 DevOps developers and operators are touching clusters and they need to make sure to manage their resources efficiently.

-VPA scales POD utilization by sending CPU and memory requests based on utilization.
+VPA scales pod utilization by sending CPU and memory requests based on utilization.
 With the help of the monitorization of resources, users can also track to see how VPA contributed to effectiveness.

 ## Scope and Features of the project